 ABSTRACT Spontaneous rupture of the oesophagus is a well-known entity.
-Partial or intraction mural rupture of the oesophagus has been described but is not so well known, and the purposes of this paper is to draw attention to this condition.
-The clinical presentation, radiological apose of this paper is to draw attention to this condition.
-The clinical presentation, radiological ap pearances, and treatment of two such cases are described.
+Partial or intra-35 mural rupture of the oesophagus has been described but is not so well known, and the purposas mural rupture of the oesophagus has been described but is not so well known, and the purposed of this paper is to draw attention to this condition.
+The clinical presentation, radiological aperatures and treatment of two such cases are described pearances, and treatment of two such cases are described.

 Spontaneous perforation of the oesophagus was first described by Boerhaave in 1724.1 When Barrett reported three cases of spontaneous rupture of the oesophagus and reviewed the published cases in 1946 there was a total of 50 cases.2 The next year Barrett reported the first successful repair of a spontaneous oesophageal perforation.3 In a more recent review there was a total of 300 reported cases.4 Usually the rupture is complete.
 However, it is possible for the oesophageal rupture to be intramural-that is, rupture of the mucosa alone leaving the muscle wall intact, with dissection of the mucosa off the muscle layer.
-This is a rare condition and has been described after instrumentation of the oesophagus.5 A few cases of spontaneous intramural dissection of the oesophagus have been described.
+This is a rare condition and has been described after instrumentation of the oesophagus.
+A few cases of spontaneous intramural dissection of the oesophagus have been described.
 6-8 We describe a further two cases.